December 2016, Kurukshetra University, Haryana

 The panels consisted of Scholars, PhDs, PhD students and even Padmasree awardees.
 There were more than 250 delegates in the hall, both national and international.

 The delegates expressed great enthusiasm for the presentations given by the young Gitamritam graduates.
 Several commented, “These kids should have been given more time.”
 One of the panel chairs invited one of the Gitamritam students to be a part of the panel for next year’s conference.

 Some of the feedback received from the students’ presentations included: “These students have taught in a very special way.
-Its clear that they have understood the subject,” and “Rather than just repeating what you have heard, you shared original insights.”
+It’s clear that they have understood the subject,” and “rather than just repeating what you have heard, they shared original insights.”

 All the Gitamritam graduates thoroughly enjoyed the experience, gaining at least as much they gave.
 On the first day of the conference, all the paper presentations were in Sanskrit.
 After listening to the Sanskrit presentations at the seminar, Rishika (who presented a paper on Dharma consciousness for universal peace and harmony), even though she didn’t understand a single word, was inspired to learn Sanskrit.
 It was the first time she heard a Sanskrit conversation, and she was overwhelmed by the beauty of it.